President, Don Stone, has 35 years experience in

 Stage Door Players presented it in a series of one

-act plays with Don directing and reprising his role
+act plays with Don directing, and a bit too old for

 Before moving to Atlanta in 1978, Don was